DVSneuro/2025-fmri-class/Lab-6.md

 ## Post-Stats Tab

 Leave the default settings.
 Check that they are the same as in the picture below.
-Press Go on the bottom left to run analysis
+Press Go on the bottom left to run the analysis

 ![Figure](images/lab06_image11.png)